AsukaJenny/AsukaJenny.github.io/_pages/about.md

 ---
 permalink: /
-title: "Greetings from Yumiao~ 您好! こにちわ! 👋"
+title: "Welcome to my homepage!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-My name is Yumiao and I am currently 2nd Year <a onclick='window.open("https://statistics.as.virginia.edu/people/yumiao-hui","_blank")'>PhD student in Statistics</a> at University of Virginia.
+My name is Yumiao and I am currently 3rd Year <a onclick='window.open("https://statistics.as.virginia.edu/people/yumiao-hui","_blank")'>PhD student in Statistics</a> at University of Virginia.
 Previously I was an Applied Statistics MS student at University of Michigan in 2023.
-I graduated from Sun Yat-sen University(中山大学) with a Bachelor of Science degree in Information & Computing Science(信息与计算科学) in 2020.
+I graduated from Sun Yat-sen University with a Bachelor of Science degree in Information & Computing Science in 2020.

-## <i class="fa fa-tag" aria-hidden="true"></i> Personal Interest ##

-I enjoy music, especially J-pop, movies and anime(アニメ)/manga(マンガ), novels by Agatha Christie/Haruki Murakami(村上春樹).
-Besides, I like soccer best and I have been a fan of FC Bayern Munich and DFB for more than 10 years.
-In addition, I'm a huge fan of World History/Civilizations and could spend a whole day wandering in Museums.
-I am enthusiastic about learning new things and I like to discover cities and experience cultural diversity all over the world.
-You can also see my photography here.

 ## <i class="fa fa-book" aria-hidden="true"></i> Research Interest ##